Linuxfabrik/monitoring-plugins/check-plugins/nextcloud-stats/README.md

 * If you simply want to check the availability of the Nextcloud web frontend, you have to use other checks
 * If a Nextcloud App leads to a "500 Internal Server Error", the Nextcloud API often still remains intact, so this check cannot report that
 * Might take up to 30 seconds for the first time; after that, still takes a few seconds
+* `--top` queries a second endpoint whose runtime grows with the number of accounts on the instance.
+On a test instance with 1206 accounts one run took about three seconds.
+Budget roughly three milliseconds per account, and raise `--top-timeout` together with the timeout the monitoring agent grants the check if your instance is larger
+* The first run after a batch of accounts was created (a directory sync, a migration) is far slower, because Nextcloud materialises the home directory of every account that does not have one yet while answering.
+Budget about 110 milliseconds per such account for that one run: on a test instance, 1000 freshly created accounts took 85 seconds.
+Answering the request also creates those home directories on disk, so with `--top` enabled this check writes to the monitored system.
+Set `--top=0` if that is not acceptable
+* The usage reported per account is the account's own home storage.
+Group folders and shares received from others are not counted towards it

 **Data Collection:**

 * Queries the Nextcloud serverinfo API endpoint (`/ocs/v2.php/apps/serverinfo/api/v1/info`) using HTTP Basic authentication
 * Reports active users (last 5 minutes, 1 hour, 24 hours), total files, apps, shares (by type), storage distribution, PHP settings, database type/size, and web server/memcache configuration
+* Optional top-N accounts by storage usage (`--top`, default: 5), read from the account listing endpoint (`/ocs/v2.php/cloud/users/details`) below the same installation root as `--url`.
+The endpoint cannot sort or filter, so the plugin reads all accounts and ranks them itself.
+Accounts with a quota limit are shown with the share of it they use; accounts without a limit are shown with their usage alone

 ## Fact Sheet